HumanDynamics/law.MIT.edu/GLTL-Projects/Legal_Documentation_Automation for Start-ups_and_Entrepreneurs.md

 Goals for May 5/6 Event
 Obtain feedback on current prototypes on the principal project components, suggestions on the integration of those component, and ideas on using the Start-Up Advisor Tool Kit to not only assist with the efficient delivery of start-up legal services

-Outputs and Outcomes of May 5/6 Event
-To be completed post event.